oddbird/css-sandbox/src/rwd/grids.md

 ## Notes

+enhancements to level 1:
 - Fit/fill require all columns to be identical
 - There is no way to span "extra" gutters adjacent to a space
+- interplay between auto/explicit placement
+  - need ability to say `more-sparse` fill
+  - cell margins/spacing (leaving cells empty)
+- can we have inconsistent gaps?